joseph-s-tan/College-Hoops-2K8-Tendency-Editor-Assistant/README.md

 ## Credits

-This tool and its formulas are inspired by the incredible work of "Ole Man Games" and iMaynor and the dedicated College Hoops 2K8 community.
+This tool and its formulas are inspired by the incredible work of **Ole Man Games** and **iMaynor** and the dedicated College Hoops 2K8 community.
 This app is a tribute to their effort to keep the game alive and thriving.

 This tool is for educational and entertainment purposes and is not affiliated with 2K Sports.